oaustegard/claude-usage-extension/README.md

 ## Limitations

-- Polls every 5 minutes (can't be faster due to Chrome alarm limitations)
+- Polls every 5 minutes (can't be faster than 1 minute due to Chrome alarm limitations)
 - Only monitors `five_hour` window (other windows like `seven_day` not displayed)
 - Badge text may truncate on some browsers if percentage > 99%

-## Future Enhancements

-- Popup UI showing all rate limit windows
-- Historical usage graphs
-- Notifications when approaching limits
-- Per-project usage breakdowns